We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Anyone that wants a natural/organic mattress
+- anyone that wants a natural/organic mattress

-- Stomach and back sleepers
+- stomach and back sleepers

 Who won’t love it?

-- If you’re searching for a plush mattress
+- those searching for a plush mattress

-- People who don’t like bouncy/responsive beds
+- people who don’t like bouncy/responsive beds

-- If you need a bed for under $1,000
+- those who need a bed under $1,000

-The Avocado mattress is priced well above the standard bed-in-a-box, which makes sense given the bed is 100 percent organic certified.
+“The Avocado Green Mattress is definitely on the premium side when it comes to price,” says Powell, which makes sense given the bed is 100% organic certified.

 With that in mind, here is how MSRP breaks down by size for the base Avocado mattress:

-Prices valid as of September 9, 2020
+Prices valid as of November 8, 2022

-If you want to upgrade to the pillow top version, which we discuss in more detail below, it will cost you an additional $250 to $500.
+If you want to upgrade to the pillow top version, which we discuss in more detail below, it will cost you an additional $400 to $600.
 Before you get too worked up over the price tag, it’s important to understand the prices displayed above are not what you’ll likely pay come checkout.

 That’s because Avocado runs sales and promotions regularly to make their beds more affordable.
 In most cases, you can expect to save at least $150 on your mattress purchase.
 [Check current Avocado promotions.]

-There are dozens of online beds that use natural and organic materials, but the Avocado mattress is one of the few that is actually 100 percent organic certified to the Global Organic Textile Standard (GOTS).
+“There are dozens of brands today that use natural and organic materials, but the Avocado mattress is one of the few that is 100% organic and GOTS certified,” says Powell.